 Credit: Villa Roma Resort & Conference Center

 Rated a top-ten American family resort by Resorts and Lodges, Villa Roma perfectly blends luxury, convenience, and all-season recreation.
-Guests dine amid hand-painted murals, soaring chandeliers, and life-size marble statues—and choose from a wide range of seasonal activities: from horseback riding to bumper boat races, and ice-skating to downhill skiing.
+Guests dine amid hand-painted murals, soaring chandeliers, and life-size marble statues—and choose from a wide range of seasonal activities: from horseback riding to bumper boat races, and sledding to tubing.
 Head to the indoor sports complex for tennis, racquetball, and bowling or play the championship golf course with Catskill mountain views.

 Unwind in the spa, mingle at the piano bar, or chill in the ice-cream parlor.
 Check out special rates for themed weekends and packages that include fabulous meals, nightly entertainment, and unlimited fun.